 Attend Sunday Services on YouTube at our regular times of 8:45 and 10:45 AM

 What about other gatherings such as Small Groups, Summit, Worship Nights, etc?

 Many groups have been moved online and some are able to meet in small gatherings.

 Check in with your small group leader for specific information regarding your group.

 Youth: weekly small groups and events – check with your leader

 BSF: Cancelled (they will be virtual for the reminder of this session and be back in the fall)

 Summit: Weekly Zoom Call

-Al-Anon: No meetings, celebrate recovery is offering virtual meetings in the meantime
+Al-Anon: Not meeting at this time, celebrate recovery is offering virtual meetings in the meantime

 Prayer Nights: The third Monday each month outdoors at MVC 7 P.M.